NyanSwanAung/Pothole-Detection-using-MaskRCNN/train/README.md

 4. Training and Evaluation
 5. Export model to inference graph

+Note: If you want to edit and add new codes to train.ipynb, I suggest save it as a copy first or else you'll lose your new codes.

 ### 1. Prepare prerequisites

 #### **1.1 Download pre-trained model and config file**